Jim Schwartz: Philadelphia Eagles

 On January 19, 2016, Schwartz was hired by the Philadelphia Eagles to be their defensive coordinator under coach Doug Pederson.
 Inheriting one of the league's worst defenses, Schwartz made an immediate impact.
 Implementing his 4-3 defense, Schwartz turned around the defense that previously ranked 30th in yards allowed and 28th in points allowed to 13th and 12th in his first season and fourth in both categories during his second.
 He would eventually lead the defense to his and the Eagles' first Super Bowl championship in Super Bowl LII.
 On January 7, 2021, Schwartz announced that he was going to step away from coaching due to health issues and resigned from the Eagles.

 Return to Tennessee

 Schwartz was hired by the Tennessee Titans as a senior defensive assistant on April 7, 2021.

 Cleveland Browns

 On January 18, 2023, Schwartz was hired by the Cleveland Browns as the defensive coordinator.
 In his first season with the Browns, Schwartz's defense led the NFL in multiple categories, including total defense and passing defense.
 The Browns also allowed an average of 270.2 yards per game, the fewest in a season by a team since the 2014 Seattle Seahawks.
-Schwartz was named the 2023 AP NFL Assistant Coach of the Year.
+Within Schwartz' system, defensive end Myles Garrett would be named 2023 Defensive Player of the Year, and Schwartz was named the 2023 AP NFL Assistant Coach of the Year.
+Garrett would also set the NFL sack record with 23, in Schwartz's system, winning Defensive Player of the Year again during the 2025 season.

+Following the 2025 season and the firing of Kevin Stefanski, Schwartz was one of top candidates to become the new head coach.
+On February 6, 2026, Schwartz announced his resignation from the Browns as their defensive coordinator with one year left in his contract after the Browns chose to hire Todd Monken as their head coach.